-National Committee for Quality Assurance (NCQA) – the premier accrediting body for health insurance plans – annual State of Health Care Quality Report, 2017.
-Reports performance for over 1000 managed care HMO & PPO plans on measures of effectiveness (HEDIS) during 2016, in more than 40 health topics such as cancer screening, diabetes care, osteoporosis management, heart care, immunization rates, asthma care, COPD, diabetes, appropriate medications, maternity care, mental health follow-up and readmissions.
+National Committee for Quality Assurance (NCQA) – the premier accrediting body for health insurance plans – annual State of Health Care Quality Report, 2018.
+Reports performance for over 1000 managed care HMO & PPO plans on measures of effectiveness (HEDIS) during 2017, in more than 40 health topics such as cancer screening, diabetes care, osteoporosis management, controlling high blood pressure, immunization rates, asthma care, COPD, diabetes, appropriate medications, maternity care, mental health follow-up and readmissions.
 Also reports averages for member satisfaction and experience with getting the kind of care they expect (CAHPS).
 Aggregate data only.
 An example of the type of information found in this report: In 2017, about 45% of Commercial health plan members who visited the emergency department for a mental illness, had a follow-up within 7 days of the ER visit.
 Report published December 2018.

 This article, Patients’ ratings of hospital care are associated with technical quality of care, by Stein, Day, et al, published in the American Journal of Medical Quality, April 2014, concludes patient experience is generally correlated with the quality of care provided.
 Study based on a study of 4605 hospitals in 2011.
 Full article link

 The mission of the QIO program is to improve the effectiveness, efficiency, economy, and quality of services delivered to Medicare beneficiaries.
 It has been modified to incorporate Quality Innovation Networks and complaints on behalf of patients and beneficiaries.
 Find a Quality Improvement Organization here, organized by region and area

 ACHE annual survey asked CEOs to identify their top three issues.
 The overwhelming number one choice continues to be financial challenges with top concern about Medicaid reimbursement and increasing costs of staff and supplies.
 Second choice was Government mandates.
 Third top issue was Personnel shortages (esp.
 RNs and primary care doctors).
 Patient Safety and Quality.
 Personnel shortages and Behavioral Health issues came in 4th.
 Population health management dropped to #10.
 Response rate 25%, by the American College of Healthcare Executives.
 Released February 2018